-\\ Under the Nasdaq listing rules and the Board's independence standards.
+Under the Nasdaq listing rules and the Board's independence standards.
 Andrei Gusev is deemed not independent due to his close association with our major shareholder, LetterOne.

-Kaan Terzioğlu Non-independent\\\ Board-nominated The Board, in conjunction with the recommendations of the NCG committee has nominated the current Group CEO, Mr. Terzioglu, as a new member of the Board of Directors.
+Kaan Terzioğlu Non-independent Board-nominated director candidate at 2023 AGM

+The Board, in conjunction with the recommendations of the NCG committee has nominated the current Group CEO, Mr. Terzioglu, as a new member of the Board of Directors.